How it works

 How do I know if an automation failed?

-Check the run history.
-Failed runs show a red “Failed” badge.
-Click on the run group to see which specific products encountered errors and navigate to their detail view.
+Open the automation and switch to the Run history tab.
+Failed runs show a red Failed badge; expand the row to see which specific products encountered errors and follow the link into the product detail view.

 Should I pause automations during bulk imports?